This article summarizes how to setup your first Osano Consent Manager Configuration (Cookie Popup)

 - Notification Dialogue Timeout Duration (Slider) - some regional consent dialogues appear on a timer (ex. they appear for a set amount of time before disappearing).
 This option allows you to set how long the dialog persists on the page before disappearing.

 If there are specific customizations that you would like to employ on your consent manager overlay, you can do this using CSS.
-You can find a full list of Osano Classes HERE !
+See a full list of Osano Classes.

 Use the world map to see how your cookie popup (dialogue) and storage preferences (drawer) will look in different countries.